 1. Buy organic, local food

 ...As much as you can.
-Focus on the “Dirty Dozen” as a priority (the 12 foods found with the highest quantity of pesticides).
+Focus on the top of the food chain (meat and dairy) and the “Dirty Dozen” as a priority (the 12 plants found with the highest quantity of pesticides).

 2. Go toxin free with anything you put on your skin

 Check the ingredients list of your toiletries and make-up and try to avoid those containing parabens.
 You can check the safety rating for a product via the Environmental Working Group’s website here .
-Bare Minerals, Avalon Organics and Neom are a few brands that I use myself and would recommend for their ethical formulation approach.
+Avalon Organic, Neal's Yard and Neom are a few brands that I use myself and would recommend for their ethical formulation approach.

 3. Clean up your home cleaning

 Again, EWG have a handy website which will help you stay informed about products from the big brands.
-Ecover is a great choice and Dettol now have a plant based range free from phosphates and bleach.
+Ecover is a good choice.
 Alternatively, make your own cleaning products from hard working natural products such as lemon juice, vinegar and bicarbonate of soda.
 Check out this article for tips here.

 4. Avoid plastic

-Switch to BPA-free or glass containers for food and water.
+Switch to glass, silicone or stainless steel containers for food and water.
 It is particularly important not to heat up plastic containers in the microwave, as the toxins will leach into food even faster.
 Try also to avoid buying fresh food in plastic packaging from the supermarket - instead choose the loose fruit and vegetables.